Alluxio/alluxio/docs/en/operation/StressBench.md

   Each job worker executes one bench job.
 Cluster throughput is calculated by aggregating the read throughput of each bench job.

 ### Limitations
+- Worker Stress Bench only supports testing self-generated test files.

 ## Ufs IO Bench

-The Ufs IO Bench is a tool to measure the IO throughput between the Alluxio cluster and the UFS.
+The Ufs IO Bench is a tool to measure the IO throughput between the Alluxio cluster and the UFS.This test will measure the I/O throughput between Alluxio workers and the specified UFS path.
+Each worker will create concurrent clients to first generate test files of the specified size then read those files.
+The write/read I/O throughput will be measured in the process.

 ### Parameters
 The parameters for the Worker Stress Bench are (other than common parameters for any stress bench):